Collection Development Policy

 Library collections may include, but are not limited to the following formats: print (e.g. books, magazines, newspapers), non-print (e.g. audio books, compact discs, video discs), digital (e.g. databases, eBooks, eAudiobooks, eMusic, and internet information,

 streamable, downloadable, and similar content) and equipment (e.g. laptops, cameras, digital conversion).
 Funding and space considerations make it impossible for all works to be acquired or maintained in all the available formats.
 The Library recognizes

 that patrons with preferences for alternate versions may not be able to access a given work in their preferred format.

 Selection of collection items is made on the basis of interest, popularity, informational content, appropriateness and relevance for the citizens of Davis County of all ages; adult, young adults ages 13 - 17 and children from infancy through age 12.
 The

 general criteria considered in selecting material may include:

 - Significance and value to the collection

-- Currency or timeliness of material
+- Currency or timeliness of material or equipment

 - Local interest